Here's what to do if you capture a near miss, close pass or collision on camera while cycling

 While Operation Snap, for example, requires a video and supporting report to be submitted within ten days of the alleged offence, the earlier you submit it, the more time police have to investigate the incident; that is particularly important since any notice of intended prosecution must by law be issued to a registered keeper or owner of a motor vehicle within 14 days of the alleged offence.

-The footage will also need to be unedited and show two minutes either side of the incident (one minute before and one minute after) that is being reported, and in some cases, they might ask you to remove it from any websites or social media channels you have submitted it to.
+The footage will also need to be unedited and show one minute before and one minute after the incident occurs.
+In some cases, they might ask you to remove it from any websites or social media channels you have submitted it to.

 Wherever you are, the clearer the footage, the better it will be as evidence of what happened, so keep your camera clean and, of course, charged.